Slim Pickens: Personal life

 His brother Samuel (1921–2001) was also an actor with the stage name Easy Pickens.
-Slim was a longtime supporter of the National Rifle Association (NRA), appearing in promotional shots.
+Slim was a longtime supporter of the National Rifle Association of America (NRA), appearing in promotional shots.
 He was an avid outdoorsman, appearing in several episodes of The American Sportsman.

-Cultural References
+Cultural references

-The album "Days Go By" (2012) by The Offspring features the song "Slim Pickens Does the Right Thing and Rides the Bomb to Hell" (Track 12, 2:36) which harkens back to his final scene from Dr. Strangelove.
+The album Days Go By (2012) by The Offspring features the song "Slim Pickens Does the Right Thing and Rides the Bomb to Hell" (Track 12, 2:36) which harkens back to his final scene from Dr. Strangelove.